Orofacial Myofunctional Therapy

 Orofacial myofunctional therapy focuses on retraining the muscles of the face, mouth and throat to restore proper function.
 Treatment plans may include:

-• Targeted exercises – Strengthening and repositioning the tongue and facial muscles to improve swallowing and breathing patterns.
+- Targeted exercises ā Strengthening and repositioning the tongue and facial muscles to improve swallowing and breathing patterns.

-• Neuromuscular techniques – Enhancing coordination between oral and facial muscles for optimal function.
+- Neuromuscular techniques ā Enhancing coordination between oral and facial muscles for optimal function.

-• Orthotic appliances – Custom devices designed to support correct muscle positioning and reduce strain.
+- Orthotic appliances ā Custom devices designed to support correct muscle positioning and reduce strain.

 A multidisciplinary approach is often the most effective way to address OMDs.
 By combining specialized therapies with personalized care, patients can achieve lasting improvements in oral health, facial development and overall wellbeing.
-If you suspect an orofacial myofunctional disorder may be affecting your health, scheduling a consultation with our experienced dentists can provide valuable insights into the best treatment options for your needs.
+If you suspect an orofacial myofunctional disorder may be affecting your health, scheduling a consultation with our experienced dentist can provide valuable insights into the best treatment options for your needs.
 Reach out to Konig Center for Cosmetic & Comprehensive Dentistry today at 713-668-2289 to make an appointment and learn more about orofacial myofunctional therapy in Houston, Texas!